piotr-kubica/mvn-pd/README.md

 # mvn-pd

-The goal of this project is to help visualize Maven project module dependencies by creating _dot_ file from _pom_ files which speficy a modular project in Maven build tool.
+The goal of this project is to help visualize Maven project module dependencies by creating _dot_ file from _pom_ files which speficy a modular project in the Maven build tool.
 Based on the _dot_ file you will be able to create a visual representation of the dependecy graph of your project by creating an image of graph with the help of _graphviz_.

 ### Preparing pom files